Sookmyung Women's University: Academic rank

-SNOW 2.0 Internet-based open knowledge platform

-SNOW (Sookmyung Network to Open World) is an open knowledge platform for sharing higher intellectual content.
-In February 2010, preparing for an official launch in March, SNOW provides its users with intellectual movie clips, including regular lectures from MIT, Wharton School, Stanford, UC Berkeley, and other higher education institutes.
-With lectures on humanities, science, and design to great addresses given by global leaders, SNOW offers Korean scripts and an introduction to those academic data and encourages its users to participate as volunteers.
-They can help the intellectual sharing movement with translation, distribution, and donation of credits gained by their activities.
-SNOW is open to common users as volunteers to share and translate; it is now planning more services and improvements.
-2,310 higher education contents are accessible.
-SNOW contains overall 240 Korean-script-supported lectures including 145 from TED 95 by users’ voluntary translations.

-The Chung Young Yang Embroidery Museum
+Chung Young Yang Embroidery Museum

-The Chung Young Yang Embroidery Museum at Sookmyung Women’s University is an exhibition, educational, and research facility dedicated to advancing the knowledge and appreciation of embroidery and textile arts.
+The Chung Young Yang Embroidery Museum at Sookmyung Women's University is an exhibition, educational, and research facility dedicated to advancing the knowledge and appreciation of embroidery and textile arts.
 Inaugurated in May 2004, the museum houses an extensive collection of embroidered and woven textiles representing various periods and regions.

-The museum’s permanent collection, primarily focused on East Asian costume and decorative arts, is among the most comprehensive of its kind in Asia.
-Its wide scope illuminates the cross-cultural dialogues in technique and style that have enriched textile arts.
-Through exhibition and education efforts, the museum seeks to highlight the technical and artistic achievement of embroiderers across time and place; expand understanding of the social and cultural roles that textiles have fulfilled globally; and establish the art of embroidery as a significant contribution to world culture.
-Housed in a new building that includes exhibition galleries, an information center, a library, conservation studios, classrooms, and a 300-seat auditorium equipped with earphones for simultaneous translation, the museum aims to become a leading center for scholarship in embroidery and other textile arts.
+The museum's permanent collection, primarily focused on East Asian costume and decorative arts, is among the most comprehensive of its kind in Asia.
+Housed in a new building that includes exhibition galleries, an information center, a library, conservation studios, classrooms and a 300 seat auditorium equipped with earphones for simultaneous translation, the museum aims to become a leading center for scholarship in embroidery and other textile arts.

-The collection
+Collection

 The permanent collection of the Chung Young Yang Embroidery Museum includes votive textiles, ecclesiastical robes, military uniforms, folding screens, wedding garments, chair and table coverings, rank insignia, and various types of clothing, costume accessories, and household furnishings used by all social classes.
 The collection encompasses a broad range of examples from around the world as well as replicas of extant ancient artifacts.
-The museum seeks to encourage the examination of embroidered textiles as primary documents of the technological, social, and cultural environments that produced them as well as to emphasize embroidery’s position as an important cultural inheritance and an expressive, dynamic, and continually evolving art form.